sauravray2587/Cab-Booking-and-Sharing-System/README.md

 # Cab-Booking-and-Sharing-System
-A simple Java application with MySQL used for cab booking and sharing.
+A simple Java application with MySQL for cab booking and sharing.